anchor/nagios-plugin-iscsi_target/README.md

 The check is very basic and only attempts to ensure that the target is reachable and can be read from.
 The intended use case is a "dumb" initiator that has no access to the contents of the initiator, which may be a complex clustered filesystem or similar.

+For context surrounding the use of this check, please see the [associated blog post](http://www.anchor.com.au/blog/2013/04/nagios-checks-for-iscsi-targets-with-a-blind-initiator/).

 ## Usage

 The script takes a few arguments, also documented in the output of `--help`